HyagoOliveira/UISystem/README.md

 ### Extensions

-There are some usefull extensions you can fiund on [Extensions Folder](/Runtime/Extensions/).
+There are some usefull extensions you can find on the [Extensions Folder](/Runtime/Extensions/).

 Here are some examples: